Can You Eat Sturgeon? Complete Guide to Taste & Safety

 Choosing Sustainable Sturgeon Options

-Consider these sustainable choices:
+Consider these sustainable choices when purchasing:

-- Certified farm-raised white sturgeon
+• Certified farm-raised white sturgeon from responsible operations

-- Siberian sturgeon from responsible aquaculture
+• Siberian sturgeon from aquaculture facilities with transparent practices

-- Products with clear traceability documentation
+• Products with clear traceability documentation and labeling

-- Suppliers committed to conservation efforts
+• Suppliers committed to conservation efforts and research support

 Common Mistakes When Cooking Sturgeon